-When I was in University, the nursing students were cool AF.
+Back in University the nursing students were cool AF.
 As I rotated between sociology and anthropology lectures (not cool as anything) I admired them.
 They were good at science and not afraid of blood, needles or germs.
-Other than nursing a few hangovers, and “Nightingaling” my kids over the years, a career in nursing wasn’t in the cards for me.
-Though nurturing by nature, blood, needles, and hospital smells have been known to make me faint.
+Other than nursing a few hangovers, and “Nightingaling” my kids over the years, a career in nursing was never in the cards for me.
+Though nurturing by nature hospital smells have been known to make me faint.
 Plus science is like, really hard.

-So thank god for nurses—qualified, kind-hearted, non-fainting souls—who have taken great care of my family over the years.
+Thank god for nurses—qualified, kind-hearted, non-fainting souls—who have cared for my family over the years.

-As the parent of a child with a disability, I’ve had my share of interactions with nurses—mostly positive.
-There were a few Nurse Ratchets, but I get why they’d be bitchy at the end of a long shift dealing with needy sick people.
+As the parent of a child with disabilities, I’ve had my share of interactions with nurses—mostly positive.
+There were a few Nurse Ratchets, but I get why they’d be snappy at the end of a long shift dealing with needy sick people.

 There are three nurses in particular who have made a lasting impression on me.
-They are all skilled professionally, but their secret medicine, humour, makes them next level exceptional.
+They are all skilled professionally, but their secret medicine, humour, makes them exceptional.

 Maternity Mayhem Nurse

 No disrespect to doctors, doulas and midwives—you folks know your way around a dilated cervix.
-But huge props go out to the amazing nurse who looked after us after the rather horrific birth of our son—our giant melon headed baby who was born sunny-side up and sideways causing some pretty nasty damage to my undercarriage.
+But huge props go out to the amazing nurse who looked after us after the rather horrific birth of our son.
+Our giant melon headed baby who was born sunny-side up and sideways caused some significant damage to my undercarriage.

 She checked in on me like any other nurse would.
 She dosed out pain meds and brought me frozen maxi pads which isn’t anything above and beyond.
 But when she noticed the pool of water under my backside (I didn’t know you were supposed replace the pad when it started to thaw) she laughed.
 Not at me, but with me.
-She saw the humour in it and made me see it too, despite my soggy nethers.
+She saw the humour and she made me laugh about it, despite my soggy nethers.

 That same nurse, Judy, could see I was struggling to breastfeed.
 She encouraged me by gently talking me through it, making jokes about the whole awkward process.
 We connected and I trusted her so I was able to relax into it because of her.
 (Little did I know that my baby boy was tongue-tied and breast-feeding would be a complete disaster once I got home… but that’s a story for another time).

 During the birth I sustained what can best described as “Texas Chainsaw Crotch Massacre” tears.
 I was in horrible pain and feared something had come loose.
-I panicked and needed my husband to take a look.
-Being the supportive husband he is, he grabbed a flashlight (I have no idea why we had one in our hospital room) and with me on all fours he went in head first to assess the damage.
-Imagine how that must have looked to poor nurse Judy as she entered the room.
-The horror…
+I panicked and asked my husband to take a look.
+Being the supportive husband he is, he grabbed a flashlight (I have no idea why we had one in our hospital room) and with me on all fours he went in head first to assess the situation.
+Imagine how that must have looked to poor nurse Judy as she stumbled upon this gruesome display.

 When she burst into hysterical laughter, I knew she was a kindred spirit.
 Which in turn, raised my spirits.